 Landscaping is much more than just planting shrubs and trees and mowing lawns.
-It consists of a variety of services, such as lawn work, installation of retaining walls, interlocking driveways and more, that can help improve your exterior appeal.
-It can also increase the value and functionality of your property.
+It consists of a variety of services, such as lawn work, installation of retaining walls, interlocking driveways and more, that can help improve your exterior appeal and increase the value and functionality of your property.
 Landscapers elevate the appearance of outdoor spaces by planting beautiful flowers, plants, and shrubs; tending lawns; and trimming hedges to make residential, commercial, and public spaces more aesthetically pleasing.
 Before you can start installing the gardening elements, the land needs at least a little preparation.

 They usually work for a landscaping company or as municipal employees who maintain city parks.
 He has extensive knowledge of plants and has designed and implemented multifaceted landscape projects.
 Your landscaper will create a plan for your yard that fits your needs and provides solutions to common landscaping problems, such as slopes, wind, sun, or lack of space.
 Today, landscaping refers to the planning, design, and construction of gardens that enhance the appearance and create usable space for outdoor activities around a home.